maciejpedzich/maciejpedzi.ch/src/content/blog/going-global-with-localhost.md

 ## Cons of self-hosting

 If you've had your heart set on getting your own homelab up and running this entire time, you might want to think again!
-Although I've just mentioned plenty of strengths of self-hosting and opportunities it may provide, it comes with a set of trade-offs that could potentially outweigh all the benefits, depending on your use-case and needs.
+Although I've just mentioned plenty of strengths of self-hosting and opportunities it may provide, it comes with a set of trade-offs that could potentially outweigh all the benefits depending on your use-case and needs.

+### Initial learning curve

+I'm fairly confident that some of you find certain terms and concepts I've touched on throughout this presentation confusing and intimidating.
+If you've only dabbled with the dev side of things and this is your first time diving a little deeper into the networking world, you shouldn't feel stupid because you didn't get something on your first try.

+Having a fundamental knowledge of the most important networking components and protocols used by web browsers and applications is enough for a strictly dev role, so you shouldn't force yourself to learn about things you'll most likely never use in your day-to-day job.

+Though I'm pretty sure the same applies to... well, any uncharted teritory of knowledge.
+Some ideas seem impossible to understand at first, but as you learn more and more about them, they become second nature.
+As the saying goes - practice makes perfect.

+### Potentially more expensive than a subscription

+If you don't have a spare computer lying around or if you'd need to buy a lot hard drives for a <abbr>NAS</abbr> (Network-Attached Storage) or additional computers to accomodate your needs, you could find yourself spending significantly more money that you otherwise would using a subscription-based cloud service.

+When it comes to buying a dedicated machine, sometimes you can come across retired server equipment for relatively cheap, let alone old laptops and PCs.
+But once again, before you go all-in on self-hosting, consider all your options, especially in terms of their respective cost.

+### Poor scalability (both up and down)

+When you use cloud-based hosting solutions, you're generally billed for a specific amount of resources your app uses.
+If you receive less traffic a given month, it's totally reasonable for you to expect to pay less money for less computing power and vice versa.

+With self-hosting, you generally don't have the luxury of dynamically allocating more resources as required at any given moment or if you've simply underestimated how much traffic your site would typically receive.
+Conversely, it's likely that you might overestimate it and find yourself sitting on too much RAM or disk space than you have idea to allocate it beyond what your existing services already consume.

+### Inconsistent loading times across the globe

+Most of the popular <abbr>PaaS</abbr> providers allow you to deploy your app to their Edge <abbr>CDN</abbr> (Content Delivery Network), which essentially means multiple servers scattered around the world, where each server is meant to be accessed by users who are geographically closest to it and thus ensure fast loading times for everyone no matter where they access your website.

+Unless you also happen to own a bunch of computers distributed across the globe or have the power to break the laws of physics, you can't ensure equally fast loading times for everyone, especially those who live thousands of kilometers away from where your server is located.

 ### You’re in charge of security and maintenance